List Decoding Algorithm based on Voting in Groebner Bases for General One-Point AG Codes: Acknowledgment

 \section{Acknowledgment}

-The authors thank an anonymous reviewer for his/her careful reading that improved the presentation.
-This research was partially supported by the MEXT Grant-in-Aid for Scientific Research (A) No.\ 23246071, the Villum Foundation through their VELUX Visiting Professor Programme 2011--2012, the Danish National Research Foundation and the National Science Foundation of China (Grant No.\ 11061130539) for the Danish-Chinese Center for Applications of Algebraic Geometry in Coding Theory and Cryptography, the Spanish grant MTM2007-64704, and the Spanish MINECO grant No.\ MTM2012-36917-C03-03.
-The computer experiments in this research was conducted on Singular 3.1.3 \cite{singular313}.
+The authors deeply thank the editor and anonymous reviewers for their careful reading that improved the presentation.
+This research was partially supported by the MEXT Grant-in-Aid for Scientific Research (A) Nos.\ 23246071 and 26289116, the Villum Foundation through their VELUX Visiting Professor Programme 2011--2012 and 2014, the Danish National Research Foundation and the National Science Foundation of China (Grant No.\ 11061130539) for the Danish-Chinese Center for Applications of Algebraic Geometry in Coding Theory and Cryptography, the Danish Council for Independent Research, grant DFF-4002-00367, and the Spanish MINECO grant No.\ MTM2012-36917-C03-03.
+The computer experiments in this research was conducted on Singular 3.1.3 \citep{singular313}.